 Colostrum from known diseased cows (Johnes, Mycoplasma) should not be fed to heifer calves.
 If the disease status of a cow is not known, do not pool the raw colostrum; follow the “one cow to one calf” rule.
 This helps in preventing the spread of a disease through a herd.

 Any equipment used to harvest, store or feed the calf needs to be evaluated as a possible source for bacterial contamination of colostrum.
-If there is consistently dirty colostrum on farm, this is a good area to identify if there are any deficiencies in cleaning of equipment.
+If there is consistently dirty colostrum on-farm, this is a good area to identify if there are any deficiencies in the cleaning of equipment.

 Talk to your Agri-King representative today about your dry and pre-fresh programme.
 Healthy dry cows that calf without metabolic problems will produce healthy calves and quality colostrum.